 The sales gallery version

 The marketing narrative: buy now, ride the appreciation from RTS Link, Johor SEZ, and regional property growth, and the monthly cashflow is secondary.
-That narrative is not wrong about appreciation potential — the math there depends on assumptions about the 10 to 20 year Johor economic trajectory.
+That narrative is not wrong about appreciation potential.
+The math there depends on assumptions about the 10 to 20 year Johor economic trajectory.

 The narrative IS wrong about dismissing monthly cashflow as secondary.
 Cashflow is what pays the mortgage while you wait for appreciation.
 Negative monthly cashflow compounds into tens of thousands of ringgit out of pocket per year, every year you hold.